klepas/fuckyouimaplatypus-site/index.md

 Workshops
 : We get together to talk about new technology ideas, similar to a university-style "lab" session.

-'Radio on the Rooftop'
-: We get together and explore the wonderful world of software defined radio from the comfort of a rooftop bar.

 Software analysis and vulnerability discovery
 : We share the joy of controlling $PC together.